data-apis/array-api/spec/API_specification/index.rst

 API specification
 =================

-A conforming implementation of the array API standard must provide and support the following functions adhering to the following conventions.
+A conforming implementation of the array API standard must provide and support the APIs and behavior detailed in this specification while adhering to the following conventions.

 -   Positional parameters must be `positional-only <https://www.python.org/dev/peps/pep-0570/>`_ parameters when the function signature indicates this (as denoted by `/`).
 See :ref:`function-and-method-signatures`.
 -   Optional parameters must be `keyword-only <https://www.python.org/dev/peps/pep-3102/>`_ argumentswhen the function signature indicates this (as denoted by `*`).
 See :ref:`function-and-method-signatures`.